Ultimate Augusta Real Estate Investing Guide for 2026

 Housing

-Speaking about the rental business, Augusta shows a median gross rent of .
-The median gross rent level statewide is , and the United States’ median gross rent is .
+Looking at the rental business, Augusta shows a median gross rent of .
+Median gross rent across the state is , with a countrywide gross median of .

-The rate of people owning their home in Augusta is .
-The percentage of the entire state’s population that are homeowners is , in comparison with across the nation.
+The percentage of people owning their home in Augusta is . of the entire state's populace are homeowners, as are of the population across the nation.

-The percentage of occupied homes and apartments in Augusta is , and the rate of unused single-family and apartment buildings is .
+The percentage of occupied houses and apartments in Augusta is , and the percentage of empty homes and apartment buildings is .

 Housing Quick Stats